jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     ..
 WARNING:: make sure you use two underscores for ``__init__.py``

-  - I make one more empty file in the ``tests`` folder that will have the test
+  - then add one more empty file to the ``tests`` folder for the actual test

     .. code-block:: shell